 If you use a content management system (CMS) like WordPress, Joomla, or Drupal, you can easily install a booking plugin for your website.
 The embedding process is very similar to the Booking Widget and has the same flexibility in customization.

 4. Connect to an API

 If you’ve got programming chops or access to a developer, you can always customize the styling and tweak the booking process to your needs with an application programming interface (API).
 See Checkfront’s Developer API to get an idea of how to go this route.

 But that’s not all.
 There’s a bit of overlap between the guest-facing side and the back-end platform where you’ll find extra features you can set-up to make for a well-rounded booking experience, such as:

 - Automated email and text notifications for confirmation, reminder, and thank-you messages

 - Digital Waivers and Guest Forms for customers to fill out online before check-in

 - Customizable Gift Certificates to inspire bookings for upcoming holidays and celebrations

 - A website builder to give your site and booking flow a cohesive look and feel while optimizing for conversions

-The best part of booking software is the back-end, which only you and your staff see.
+The best part of booking software is the back-end, which only you and your staff can see.
 With it, you can take a hands-off approach to daily booking tasks so that you can focus more on the big picture.
 An easy thing to do when you’ve got access to real-time reports — one of the features included.